 Love by Ian McEwan, Lenin's Tomb by David Remnick, Rascal

-Emily Clement is an Assistant Editor at Arthur A. Levine Books, and she oversees the imprint's international submissions program.
+Emily Clement is an Associate Editor at Arthur A. Levine Books, and she oversees the imprint's international submissions program.
 Emily graduated from Stanford University in 2005, and attended the Columbia Publishing Course the same year.
 She started her career in publishing at Blue Apple Books in Maplewood, NJ, and joined Arthur A. Levine Books as Editorial Assistant in 2007.